Modeling Extremes with d-max-decreasing Neural Networks: Sampling

-While learning MEV distributions from data is important for estimating survival probabilities and CDFs, it is also useful to simulate possible scenarios by sampling from the estimated MEV distribution.
-We propose a method for generating samples from an MEV distribution with an arbitrary Pickands dependence function.
-To the best of our knowledge there are no general sampling algorithms for general extreme value copula in arbitrary dimensions.
-We exploit the exact sampling algorithms for the infinite dimensional analogue of MEV distributions known as max-stable processes to sample from general Pickands copulas \cite{dombry2016exact, liu2016optimal}.
-We additionally propose a heuristic for sampling based on the relationship between max-stable processes and Pickands dependence functions which we outline in Algorithm~\ref{alg:sampling}.
-To give a brief outline of how we proceed, we begin by describing max-stable processes and the spectral representation of stationary max-stable processes.
-We then describe the relationship between Pickands functions and stationary max-stable processes and use this relationship to describe a sampling algorithm.
-This ultimately leads us to recast the MEV sampling in terms of previous work on sampling from max-stable processes.
+While learning MEV distributions from data is important for computing probabilities, it is also useful to simulate possible scenarios by sampling from an estimated MEV distribution.
+We introduce a sampling technique using the proposed architectures to efficiently sample from arbitrary MEVs.
+To the best of our knowledge, there are no general sampling methods for arbitrary extreme value copula that scale to high dimensions.
+This is because MEV sampling algorithms assume knowledge of the spectral measure, and do not consider sampling when given only the Pickands function.
+It then becomes necessary to recover the spectral measure from a given Pickands function or from data, which we previously described two methods for doing so.
+We additionally note that the traditional method of conditional sampling for copulas is ineffective since it requires both computing high order derivatives and using numerical root-finding techniques.
+We base our sampling procedure on algorithms for the infinite dimensional analogue of MEV distributions known as \emph{max-stable processes} \citep{dombry2016exact}.
+Max-stable processes have the property that finite dimensional marginals are MEVs and have a spectral representation in terms of the spectral measure $\Lambda$ for stationary processes.
+This ultimately allows us to recast MEV sampling in terms of prior work on sampling from max-stable processes, where established methods exist.